Here are top interesting facts about Maria Montessori:

 #21 Prince William, Francois Mitterand, Sean ‘P.Diddy’ Combs, Bill Clinton, T. Berry Brazelton, Sergey Brin, Larry Page, Jeff Bezos studied according to this education system.

-#22 Her portrait used to decorate the Italian 1000 lire note before the euro was introduced in Italy.
+#22 Her portrait was used to decorate the Italian 1000 lire note before the euro was introduced in Italy.

 #23 She died in Noordwijk Aan Zee, Holland, on May 6, 1952.
 She is buried at the local Catholic cemetery.